MuTsunTsai/fen-tool/README.md

 - `1Echecs` is designed by Christian Poisson.
 - `Alpha` is designed by Eric Bentzen.
 - `Good Companion` is designed by David L. Brown.
-- `Kilfiger` is designed by James Kilfiger [The Difficult Type](http://james.kilfiger.googlepages.com/).
+- `Kilfiger` is designed by James Kilfiger [The Difficult Type](http://james.kilfiger.googlepages.com/).\
   The original font name is just "Chess".
+Slightly modified for this app.
 - `Merida` is designed by Armando Hernandez Marroquin.
+- [`MPChess`](https://github.com/chupinmaxime/mpchess) is designed by Maxime Chupin.
+Slightly modified for this app.
-- `Skak` is designed by Piet Tutelaers and modified by Torben Hoffmann.
+- [`Skak`](https://github.com/lehoff/skak) is designed by Piet Tutelaers and modified by Torben Hoffmann.